mikeaddis1265/Movie_Streaming_Service/README.md

 **Demo Video**: [View Demo](./demo.mp4)

-_For evaluation: Please check the project folder for the complete demo video showcasing all features_
+ Please check the project folder for the complete demo video showcasing all features_

 ## Important Notice for Testing